Programs from Bucks County Opportunity Council.

 The community action agency works with charities, non-profits and private funders.
 Participants leave the program armed with knowledge, skills, and resources that are vital in achieving and maintaining employment along with economic self-sufficiency.
 Bucks County Opportunity Council wants to help people eliminate any future need for cash welfare subsidies.

-Other benefits include Employment Sufficient to Sustain a Family, Advice on a Balanced Household Budget, Access to Safe, Reliable Transportation, Freedom from Welfare Subsidies, and help in getting off government benefits such as food stamps.
+Other benefits include Employment Sufficient to Sustain a Family, Advice on a Balanced Household Budget, Access to Safe, Reliable Transportation, Freedom from Welfare Subsidies, cash aid, and help in getting off government benefits such as food stamps.

 The agencies Emergency Prevention and Stabilization program also focuses on helping Bucks County residents gain freedom from public assistance and achieve self-sufficiency.
 This program assists clients in overcoming barriers to self-sufficiency.
 There may be funds or loans to prevent evictions, pay rent or utility bills, or address lack of job training.
 The goal is to eliminate any future need for help.